ahughes97/ahughes97/README.md

 | 3 | 4 / 6 | Implementation | 27th May 2021 | 17th June 2021 | Jigar / Alana |
 | 3.1 | 4 | Testing Documentation | 27th May 2021 | 30th May 2021 | Alana |
 | 3.2 | 6 | Handover | 7th June 2021 | 17th June 2021 | Jigar / Alana |

+# Pseudo-Code
+1. IF logging in to website THEN

+		show username box
+		show password box

+END IF

+IF username and password are correct

+		show enter button

+ELSE

+		Show wrong username or password prompt

+2. IF completed adding items to the cart THEN

+		show checkout option

+ELSE

+		show continue shopping option

+3. ON delivery form submit

+		validate

+IF errors

+		show errors

+ELSE

+    submit form